 - thoughtful consideration,

-- selection of a course and direction that will differentiate your company and lead to profitable growth,
+- selection of a course and direction that will truly differentiate your company and lead to market dominance,

-- and finally, provide highly focused action on a few strategic initiatives in support of that course and direction.
+- highly focused action on a few strategic initiatives in support of that course and direction,

 Strategic Planning Process

-Formal strategic planning developed in large companies and business schools in the decades following the Second World War.
-Most models of strategic planning today reflect those beginnings and reinforce the widespread notion that planning is a big, complicated process.
+Formal strategy planning developed in large companies and business schools in the decades following the Second World War.
+Most models of strategy planning today reflect those beginnings and reinforce the widespread notion that planning is a big, complicated process.
 Nothing could be further from the truth.
 Like most management processes, it should be lean, structured and thorough.